Privacy Policy

 - Direct-download license verification (license key + macOS version only)

-None of these transfer data to Dryx-controlled servers.
-We do not aggregate, profile, or sell anything because we do not collect anything to aggregate.
+None of these transfer your data to Dryx-controlled servers.
+We do not aggregate, profile, or sell your data.

 9. Data Retention